todd-herbert/heltec-eink-modules/docs/Quickstart/Quickstart.md

 ## 5. Configure the sketch for your display

-Specify pins to which pins you have connected your display. *If you have connected your display as shown above, these pins are already correct.*
+Specify which pins you are using. *If you have connected your display as shown above, these pins are already correct.*

 Uncomment the line (delete the `//`) for your display model.